Who we are

 See below for more information about Susan's work within the team:

 Ana supports the development and delivery of the new cycle of "Your Ed", our school partnership project.
+She also works on projects supporting applicants and students with care experience - or who are estranged - and student carers.

 Jefferson is involved in a variety of aspects of data analysis and monitoring across all of the work of the WP team.
 He is responsible for producing annual statistical reports on our projects, including those funded by the Scottish Funding Council.